-For Halloween two things came together unexpectedly and out of the blue.
+For Halloween two things came together unexpectedly and out of the blue to create our witch finger crayons.

 First, this jar of broken crayons that has been sitting in my office all summer…